facebook/create-react-app/docusaurus/docs/deployment.md

 See the [Azure Static Web Apps documentation](https://aka.ms/swadocs) for more information on routing, APIs, authentication and authorization, custom domains and more.

+See [this](https://www.pluralsight.com/guides/deploy-a-react-app-to-azure) blog on how to deploy React app to Microsoft Azure App Service and streamline CI/CD using Azure DevOps.

 ## [Firebase](https://firebase.google.com/)

 Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`.
 Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project.
 Run `firebase login` and login with your previous created Firebase account.